Skip to main content

 Κουραμπιέδες (Kourabiedes)

-Buttery almond shortbread cookies coated generously in powdered sugar, traditionally made during Christmas and weddings.
-They melt in your mouth, leaving a delicate almond flavor and sweet powdery finish.
+Buttery almond shortbread cookies buried in powdered sugar, made mostly around Christmas and for weddings.
+They're soft enough to fall apart on the tongue, leaving a light almond flavor behind.

 vegetarianContains: dairyContains: glutenContains: nuts